ioannis-krmp/Remote-Monitoring-Heart-Rate/README.md

 $ pip install -r requirements.txt

+Also, you have to change in face_recognition.py at line 21 the path with the right one from your pc.

 After that you can run main.py.
 In order to run the app on your phone you need to follow the above instructions( How to convert Kivy to androik APK).